nginx/agent/CONTRIBUTING.md

 <!-- ### Go Guidelines Here Linter-->

+* when writing [table-driven tests](https://go.dev/wiki/TableDrivenTests), add a numbered prefix to each test case name (`Test 1:`, `Test 2:`, and so on) to make it easier to see which cases failed.

 ### Git Guidelines

 * Keep a clean, concise and meaningful git commit history on your branch (within reason), rebasing locally and squashing before submitting a PR.